ethronsoft/stor/docs/wikis/tutorial/cpp.rst

 Think of Documents as **JSON objects with unique identifiers**.

 .. note::
-    The C++ Syntax R(" ... "), known as raw string, allows us to build regex-frieldly strings and will take care of the many character escapes that we would otherwise need when writing a JSON manually.
+    The C++ Syntax R(" ... "), known as raw string, allows us to build regex-friendly strings and will take care of the many character escapes that we would otherwise need when writing a JSON manually.

 .. note::
-    If you don"t care about uniqueness and just want to use a Document as a JSON, you can.
-Just don"t add it to a Collection without a unique ID, or you will get an exception.
+    If you don't care about uniqueness and just want to use a Document as a JSON, you can.
+Just don't add it to a Collection without a unique ID, or you will get an exception.

 A Document is a Node and can be composed of other Nodes.